danielzelfo/GraphAlgorithmsCpp/README.md

 ## DFS
 C++ Depth First Search Algorithm

 This program includes the *DFS* class, which can be used to traverse a graph.
 The driver tests the *DFS* class using an *AdjacencyListGraph*.
 The *DFS* class uses decorators to see if a vertex or edge has been visited.
-For that reason, the *Vertex* and *Edge* classes in the Graph.h file need to inherit from the *Decorator* class.
+For that reason, the *Vertex* and *Edge* classes in the Graph.hpp file need to inherit from the *Decorator* class.